nickgaya/bravado-types/README.md

         return pet.name

-Generated model, resource, and operation types are only used for static type checking and cannot be used for runtime interactions.
-(The actual runtime values are placeholder objects that will raise a `RuntimeError` if misused.)
+Generated model, resource, and operation types are only used for static type checking and must not be used for runtime interactions.

     # Placeholder for static type-checking
     from petstore import Pet as TPet